 On the 13 January 1886 Fanny married the well known naturalist Edmund Selous (1857-1934), the son of a wealthy stockbroker and brother of the explorer).
 One of their wedding guests was Oscar Wilde.
 They spent their honeymoon at Annesley Bank.
 Fanny and Edmund had three children: Gerald (born 14 July 1887) and twins Mary and Freda (born 8 April 1892).

 In the 1920s Fanny and Edmund lived in Wyke Regis, near Weymouth, in an unusual house called Wyke Castle.
 Photographs of Wyke Castle by Mark Cleaver can be seen here.
-Fanny founded the local branch of the Women's Institute in 1923, and became its first president; this can be read about here on the website of Wyke Regis.
+Fanny founded the local branch of the Women's Institute in 1923, and became its first president.
 Fanny was also involved with the Girl Guides.